What does a Set Designer do?

 Scenic designers must possess a keen eye for visual design and style, impressive technical acuity and attention to detail, and—vitally—a wellspring of creative vision.

 The set designer's work starts with a careful reading of the script, followed by a series of meetings with the core design team.
 After the group has firmed up the director's vision, the set designer's real work can begin.
 It's a complex process to create the set for a theatrical show, requiring outward-facing design choices—creating a space that evokes key aspects of setting, mood, character, or subtext—as well as inward-facing ones—creating a backstage area that facilitates easy movement for the actors and stagehands.
 In addition, set designers must consider elements like blocking, pyrotechnics, trap doors, large ensemble scenes, and dance numbers (if the show has musical elements).
-Once a set designer's basic ideas have been approved, it's time to build maquette, or small model of the set.
+Once a set designer's basic ideas have been approved, it's time to build a maquette, or small model of the set.
 If the maquette seems sound, the set designer works with the technical director, carpenters, painters, and props artists to bring it to life.

 At a Glance